BDC Hamburger Icon

 Your local chamber of commerce likely has educational materials and videos on starting a business.
 But even more impactful is meeting, mingling with and getting advice from established business people in your area.
 They can help you navigate local government requirements, point you in the right direction when you need vendors and give you industry-specific advice.

-Your chamber of commerce also likely offers various networking and marketing opportunities, including networking events ― (particularly helpful if you have a business-to-business (B2B) business ― directories, trade shows, job fairs, leadership events and lunch-and-learn events.
+Your chamber of commerce also likely offers various networking and marketing opportunities.
+Such opportunities include directories, trade shows, job fairs, and leadership and lunch-and-learn events.
+These resources are particularly helpful for B2B businesses.

 2. Create a LinkedIn profile.

 Consider creating a LinkedIn business profile.
-In addition to peer-to-peer communication and networking, LinkedIn helps business owners learn about and participate in free webinars, market their businesses and participate in industry-specific or topic-specific groups.
+In addition to peer-to-peer communication and networking, LinkedIn helps business owners learn about and participate in free webinars, market their businesses, and join industry- or topic-specific groups.
 LinkedIn also has a small business resource center with free online courses, written resources on various business topics and virtual events.

 3. Find a mentor.

 Do you know someone with experience in the type of business you’re starting?
 Ask them to become your mentor.
-A mentorship is an informal arrangement where a more experienced person agrees to help and discuss business questions and challenges with you.
-Mentors can give you great advice, pose questions and issues you may not have considered, help keep you focused and balanced and introduce you to potential customers, partners or funding sources.
+A mentorship is an informal arrangement where a more experienced professional agrees to help and discuss business questions and challenges with you.
+Mentors can give you great advice, pose questions and issues you may not have considered, and help keep you focused and balanced.
+They can also introduce you to potential customers, partners or funding sources.

 4. Check out HR.com.

 Although you may start with no employees, you’ll probably need to hire some as you grow your business.
-HR.com is an excellent HR resource that can help you stay on top of employee and workplace-related regulations, taxes and benefits.
-It has free HR compliance posters you can download and print, industry trends and research reports and thousands of educational webcasts.
-After you hire your first HR person, they can take HR certification prep courses at HR.com and earn recertification credits.
+HR.com is an excellent HR resource that can help you stay on top of employee and workplace-related regulations, taxes, and benefits.
+It has free HR compliance posters you can download and print, industry trends and research reports, and thousands of educational webcasts.
+After you hire your first HR person, they can take HR certification prep courses at HR.com to earn recertification credits.
+[Read related article: The Best HR Software for Startups]

-As soon as your business is up and running, create a Google Business Profile so you can control your business’s information across all of Google’s services.
-Your Google Business Profile will help you appear in local searches, improve your website’s SEO strategy, give your company credibility and allow you to gather reviews.
+As soon as your business is up and running, create a Google Business Profile.
+This way, you can control your business’s information across all Google services.
+Your Google Business Profile will ensure you appear in local searches, improve your website’s SEO strategy, give your company credibility and allow you to gather reviews.

-Google also provides tools for entrepreneurs at a nominal price ($6 per user per month) via Google Workspace, which includes Gmail, Google Drive, Google Meet, Google Calendar, Google Chat, Google Docs, Sheets and Slides to enable seamless communication and collaboration.
-Google Analytics, which is free, shows you how many people visit your website, how long they stay, where they come from and other information.
+Google also provides tools for entrepreneurs at a nominal price — $6 per user per month — via Google Workspace.
+Workspace includes Gmail, Google Drive, Meet, Calendar, Chat, Docs, Sheets and Slides — enabling seamless communication and collaboration.
+Google Analytics, which is free, shows you how many people have visited your website, how long they stayed, where they came from and other pertinent information.

 author image